SAP/code-pal-for-abap/pages/how-to-contribute.md

 ENDMETHOD.
 ```

-The `get_code_with_issue` method must return a snippet of code which raises the check.
+The `get_code_with_issue` method must return a snippet of code that raises the check.

 ```abap
 METHOD get_code_with_issue.